swiftlang/swift/docs/Testing.md

 The [test/lit.cfg](https://github.com/apple/swift/blob/master/test/lit.cfg)
 uses an iOS 10.3 simulator configuration named "iPhone 5" for 32-bit testing.
+If you are running macOS 10.15 (Catalina) or earlier:

 1. Download and install the iOS 10.3 simulator runtime, in Xcode's [Components](https://help.apple.com/xcode/#/deva7379ae35) preferences.